 Every region has its most loved architectural styles.
 Some are favored due to trends, others are more popular because of historical significance.
 No matter why they’re popular, these are Florida’s top architectural house styles.

 Coastal contemporary just makes sense in a state that’s surrounded by 1,350 miles of coastline.
 You certainly don’t need to live on the coast to build your custom home in a coastal style, however.
-After all, the interior design style ‘coastal modern farmhouse’ is of the top current styles in homes across the country.
+After all, the interior design style ‘coastal modern farmhouse’ is one of the top current styles in homes across the country.

 When you think of a coastal theme, it may evoke a nautical aesthetic, but the coastal contemporary aesthetic is more about colors and textures.
 Think colors that feel light and airy, calming and serene.
 Colors of the sky, sand, stones, and grasses make up the palette of coastal contemporary.